Safe Computing at Simmons

 - Make sure the URL begins with the letters "https" rather than "http," and look for the lock at the bottom of your web browser.
 The lock and https indicate that you are using a "secure" web site that will encrypt the data you submit.

-- If you have doubts about an individual's or company's legitimacy, do a web search to find out more information.
+- If you have doubts about an individual's or company's legitimacy, do a web search to gather information.

 - Be cautious when responding to special offers, especially when they come through unsolicited email and be cautious when dealing with websites based outside of United States.

-4. PhishingThis type of scam uses emails purporting to be from a bank, ISP or other business with which you may do business.
+4. PhishingThis type of scam uses emails purporting to be from a bank, Internet Service Provider or other business with which you may do business.
 The email presents an apparently important reason for you to "confirm" information with them and gives you a link to an official-looking website.
 Even Simmons own website has been copied for this purpose.

 - Unless absolutely necessary, do not supply your social security number.